intel/u-nit/README.md

 evaluated which guidelines will be followed and which will be deviated.
 In this case, a formal deviation process will be followed.

-Regarding code-style, init-sc loosely follows Linux kernel guidelines. [clang-format](http://clang.llvm.org/docs/ClangFormat.html) is used to enforce code style.
+Regarding code-style, u-nit loosely follows Linux kernel guidelines. [clang-format](http://clang.llvm.org/docs/ClangFormat.html) is used to enforce code style.
 Simply run `make format-code` and the code will be formatted accordingly.